TCR Touring Car: WTCR regulations

 The FIA licensed the TCR regulations under the name of WTCR for usage in the World Touring Car Cup.
-The specification is identical, however it is frozen until the end of 2019, and cars are required to obtain an FIA passport after going through TCR homolgation.
+The specification is identical, however it is frozen until the end of 2019, and cars are required to obtain an FIA passport after going through TCR homologation.

 TCR Model of the Year

 Since 2017, TCR organisers World Sporting Consulting (WSC) have awarded the TCR Model of the Year award for the most successful TCR car across a year.
 The title is awarded on the basis of a points system that gives points to all the different TCR-certified cars competing in all the TCR-sanctioned races of the year.
 The points are adjusted by coefficients that take into account the level of the competition, the number of cars participating and the number of manufacturers represented.